SAKryukov/vscode-extensible-markdown/README.md

 ## Features

 - Conversion of individual file or all Markdown files of the current Visual Studio Code workspace;
-- Support of the same CSS files configured for the extension "VS Code Markdown" and used in preview;
 - Optional embedding of CSS in HTML;
 - Optional Detection of the document title based on user-configurable Regular Expression;
 - Optional preview in the default Web browser;
-- Preview in Visual Studio Code, in a full-size window or side by side;
+- Preview in Visual Studio Code, in a full-size window or side by side, with styles fully matching generated HTML file;
 - A possibility of installation of ["markdown-it" plug-ins](https://www.npmjs.com/package/markdown-it) in an arbitrary directory, without the need to install "markdown-it" itself;
+- User-configurable Markup syntax coloring for plug-ins;
 - Configuration of all processing detail of the extension, ["markdown-it"](https://www.npmjs.com/package/markdown-it) and its plug-ins, from a single source.

 ## Usage